Home » Autism Advocacy » Center Stage: Famous People With Autism

 Greta Thunberg

-Greta Thunberg is an 18-year-old Swedish environmental activist.
+Greta Thunberg is a Swedish environmental activist.
 She is the public face of the school climate strike movement.

 She shared: “I’m not public about my diagnosis to ’hide’ behind it, but because I know many ignorant people still see it as an ’illness’, or something negative.
 And believe me, my diagnosis has limited me before.”